jgarc172/code-practice/Preparation/5-composition.md

 # Value Composition as Problem Solving

 Now that we've seen how literals, operators, and control structures produce a value of a given type, we can combine them as needed to produce values of a desired type.
-This approach of composing values can be tought of **value** composition as opposed to **function** composition.
+This approach of composing values can be tought of **value composition** as opposed to **function composition**.
 The basic level practice exercises will make use of value composition.
 Eventually, for advanced practice exercises we can make use of function composition to solve problems.

 ## Logical NOT Function as an Example of Application of an Existing Operator
 This is a trivial example, but it is used to demonstrate the key approaches to solving problems.